 What are we doing to improve?
 The department continues to work with other states at a national level and with universities to develop new technologies and methods to incorporate not only greater amounts of recycled material but also new recycled materials.
 These efforts have yielded significant results in the past in the form of new materials being recycled and greater amounts of the material currently being used.
-WisDOT and WisDNR are currently working to update the NR 538, beneficial reuse of industrial by products.
-We are also looking to expand the use of Cold In-Place Recycling.
+Updates by WisDOT and WisDNR on the NR 538 policy on beneficial reuse of industrial byproducts are nearing completion.
+Use of Cold In-Place Recycling continues to expand.
 The department has partnered with UW-Madison's Recycled Materials Resource Center on their web-based tool that identifies waste material supplies that are available and can be used by contractors.